teamsputnik/perception/README.md

 2. Pose3D - Decodes the pose from the image and publishes the decoded pose and the lbs_motion parameters
 3. Decoder - Decodes the lbs_motion parameters and publishes the textured image
 4. Interpolator - Interpolates the images to improve the framerate
-5. The currentv code for VR headset visualization(Not Finished) is contained in vr_codes. receive_pose.py stream the poses of both eyes from the headset to the desktop. stream_image.py stream the renderered left/right eye images to the headset.
+5. The current scripts for VR headset visualization(Not Finished) is contained in vr_codes. receive_pose.py stream the poses of both eyes from the headset to the desktop. stream_image.py stream the renderered left/right eye images to the headset.
 The nodes are connected in the following way: